blynkkk/docs/getting-started/developer-mode.md

 Developer can:

-* Create and configure Device Templates in Blynk.360
+* Create and configure Device Templates in Blynk.Console
 * Create and configure web dashboard UI
 * Create and configure mobile dashboard UI
 * Add new devices to the account